uhasmicoda/MySeleniumNewRepo/appium.md

 ## 7 Appium Inspector.

-Appium Inspector is a graphical tool that allows testers and developers to inspect and interact with a mobile app’s UI while creating automation.
+Appium Inspector is a tool that allows testers and developers to inspect and interact with a mobile app’s UI while creating automation.
 It connects with the Appium server and the target device (real or emulator) to display the app’s UI hierarchy, element properties, and a live screenshot.
 This makes it easier to find and verify locators before writing test scripts.

-To use it, you start an Appium session by providing desired capabilities (like platformName, deviceName, appPackage/appActivity, or bundleId).
-Once connected, Inspector shows a tree view of UI elements alongside a screenshot.
-Selecting an element highlights it on the screen and displays attributes such as resource-id, class, text, accessibility id, or XPath, helping you decide the most stable locator strategy.

 Inspector also supports basic interactions like tap, send keys, swipe, or scroll directly from the tool.
 It can generate locator strings or code snippets to speed up script writing.
 For hybrid apps, Inspector allows switching between contexts (NATIVE_APP and WEBVIEW) and inspecting web elements, which simplifies debugging across native and web views.